Data storytelling provides a way to share your data insights, whether they belong to a larger discussion or the main topic.

 When you take a snapshot you can make an annotation for your snapshot.
 The annotation helps you distinguish between the different snapshots in the snapshot library when you build your story.
 The annotation is not visible when you play the story.

-For more information, see Collecting insights for stories using snapshots and Selecting insights for stories with the snapshot library.
+For more information, see Collecting insights for stories using snapshots.

 Live data sheets